Best Luxury Credit Cards in Switzerland of June 2026

 • 20 visits yearly: CHF 800 to CHF 1,200 value

 If you fly frequently, lounge access alone justifies the CHF 250 to CHF 500 annual fee.
 If you only fly a few times a year, you're basically paying for an expensive airport lounge membership you barely use.
+For a detailed breakdown of which cards include Priority Pass or LoungeKey, see our complete lounge access guide.

 What about the travel insurance everyone forgets they have?